 Just as in the darkest point of winter, when the ground is cold and the days are short, and it looks like nothing is happening above ground.
 Underneath, spirit is having a conversation with the soil and the rotting leaves and buried seeds and negotiating the new birth that will come forth in spring.

 It might be that your relationship is ending.
 That’s a possible route that the transformation could take.
-But in that case, I believe it is better to be out of the murkiness, to finish your time together with awareness and acknowledging the gifts given and received.
-When you’re in the winter and it all feels so dark, it’s normal to start asking if it’s the end.
+But in that case, I believe it is better to be out of the murkiness, to finish your time together with awareness and acknowledge the gifts given and received.
+When you’re in the winter and it all feels dark, it’s normal to start asking if it’s the end.
 We have to meet the dark to find out.
 We can’t know it from above ground.

-But if we can take courage and step inside there is an inner light shining that is our Souls longing calling us home to our hearts and to the next step into Love.
+But if we can take courage and step inside there is an inner light shining that is our Soul’s longing calling us home to our hearts and to the next step into Love.

 What we do at Couples in Threshold is guide you through this process.
 We sit with you in person, holding you both in love and the highest regard, because this work is so vulnerable, and the field between you might be volatile or even feel totally numb.
 We offer you a container of safety to go to the places you haven’t been able to reach on your own (and not being able to reach them is probably why you find yourselves at a threshold now).
 We sit with you and offer our guidance and kindness while you feel your way into the darkness together to see what is moving and how to come back into the light.

 We all need support at different times in our lives, and there is real value in getting that support from people outside of the situation.
-We can’t be therapists to our partners, we’re too invested, we can’t be objective or remain unaffected by their emotional expression.
+We can’t be therapists to our partners: we’re too invested, we can’t be objective or remain unaffected by their emotional expression.
 Mark and I can see your relationship from a different standpoint, we help you to get the whole picture because we’re highly skilled and experienced at seeing the things you can’t see from the inside.
-We can create safety to go to the stuck places if safety doesn’t feel possible within your relationship.
+We can create the safety you need to go to the stuck places if safety doesn’t feel possible within your relationship.